Gonzalez32/FALLING-STAR/README.md

 * Background Music
 * Keep High-Score on the left or right side
 * User has an option to start the game
-* User can change ICON?
+* User can change ICON

 ## Links For Project-Setup